 Low-Cost Turbopump for Expendable Launch Technology (LCTPA)

-The Low-Cost Turbopump for Expendable Launch Technology (LCTPA) program engineered and fabricated a low-cost turbopump for to meet the cost objectives of the XS-1 engine.
+The Low-Cost Turbopump for Expendable Launch Technology (LCTPA) program engineered and fabricated a low-cost turbopump to meet the cost objectives of the DARPA XS-1 vehicle engine

 Hybrid Upper Stage Booster (HUSB)